fengxia41103/myblog/content/thoughts/taikang 2019.md

 life has changed us, and yet, how little these patients have changed &mdash; in physics, they say the total mass in this universe is a constant.
-I wonder maybe love is, also, that by giving away so much by you, the people here are kept from being empty.
+I wonder maybe love is, also, that by giving away so much by you, the people here are kept from becoming empty.

 Thank you for letting us stay and being part of this.